oscar-system/oscar-website/events/meetings/2026-02/program.md

 ## Ideas

-Please add your ideas to our hackmd.
+Please add your ideas to our hackmd!